BloomBooks/analytics-postgreSQL/README.md

 ### Geographic information

-The schema/public folder contains a pair of bash shell scripts that were used to create and populate the public geography_city_centers and geography_regioncodes tables.
+The `bash-scripts` folder contains a pair of bash shell scripts that were used to create and populate the public geography_city_centers and geography_regioncodes tables.
 The data for these tables (which provide latitude and longitude information for cities and towns around the world) is from download.geonames.org/export/dump/.
 The exact details are provided in these shell scripts.

 A table named public.countrycodes already existed, so the corresponding data from geonames was not handled the same way.
 After comparing the existing data with the geonames data, 3 new rows were added to the existing table.
 (These particular codes may be obsolete or provisional, but are likely to be found in the geonames dataset.)